rengoku33/FrontendMasters/React-FM.md

 ## React Compiler
 A build tool installed through npm amd add to vite config\
 It automatically optimizes React app at build time by handling memoization, eliminating the need for manual useMemo, useCallback, and React.memo

+## Vite build process
+- bundler (doesnt bundle on dev mode)
+- .1. build dependency graph (tree structure of file and components), 2.
+Tree shaking (unused export, dead code), 3. chunks (code split based on imports / shared modules / libraries).
+4. when request is hit, it loads main chunk and its dependency chunks... then loads the rest on demand